 - Terminator 2: Judgment Day: Homer appears through Flanders' hedge, much like the Terminator robot, who is so liquid that he can go through walls.
 Then when he chases Flanders' car with two golf clubs his attack mimics the scene where the T-1000 chases John, Sarah and the T-800 and clings on to their car.

 - Vertigo: Flanders' dream shows him climbing up a staircase into a tower.

 - Homer awakes from his dream and thinks he hates Ted Koppel.
 Then he concludes that he actually likes this ABC journalist and goes back to sleep.

 - Live and Let Die: Homer flies the boat over the parking lot, much like James Bond did in this film.

-- Psycho: The haunted house is Norman Bates' motel.
+- Psycho: The haunted house is Norman Bates' house.

 - Stupid Statement Dance Mix: Rappin' Ronnie Reagan tape.

-- Unexpected Inheritance and Scare Dare: Homer's relative Uncle Boris dies and leaves him his money in his will.
+- Unexpected Inheritance: Homer's relative uncle Boris dies and leaves him his money in his will.
 On One Condition that the family spents a night in a Haunted House.

 - Unmanly Secret: Moe threatens to kill Ned if he ever makes public that he reads books to the homeless, such as "Little Women".